shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

    - FIXED: Firewall would break when applying a game preset that had multiple ports separated by a "," (bug in Asus's code)
+   - FIXED: WOL through webui wasn't working when IPv6 is enabled

 3.0.0.3.108.7: